ProjectIndoor/projectindoorweb/doc/frontend.md

 Since the project needs comparatively high amount of parameters to be fed to the backend, it can be time consuming every time to repeat the same process.
 Therefore, we have provided a feature where the user can access the data which he/she has uploaded already.
 This is achieved in the *Manage Data* section.

-Once the Manage Data menu option is clicked, a secondary toolbar will appear below the main tool bar.
+Once the Manage Data menu option is clicked, a secondary toolbar will appear below the main toolbar.

 ![Manage Data Toolbar](images/fe_manageData.png)